uzh-rpg/rpg_ev-transfer/README.md

 The One Megapixel Dataset can be downloaded [here](https://www.prophesee.ai/2020/11/24/automotive-megapixel-event-based-dataset/).
 To use the provided dataloader, the dataset should be converted to hdf5, which can be done with the `datasets/convert_oneMP_dataset.py` script.
 The compressed data can directly be converted to hdf5 by the following bash script in `datasets/decompress_convert_oneMP_dataset.sh`.
-The file paths can be adjusted in the file.
+The file paths should be adjusted in the bash script.

 ## Training
-The settings for the training can be specified in `config/settings.yaml`.
+The settings for the training should be specified in `config/settings.yaml`.
-To start the training, it is necessary to replace the '<path>' everywhere in the yaml file.
+To start the training, it is necessary to replace `<path>` everywhere in the yaml file.
 If the dataset is not used, the path can also be replaces by `None`.
 Two different models can be trained:
 - classification_model: standard transfer model for the classification task